atasiyah/angular-php-random-app/README.md

-# angular-rehber
+# angular-php-random-app
-AngularJS Rehberi Reposu
-atasiyah.com için herkese açık hazırlanmaktadır.
+Random App with AngularJS + PHP for atasiyah.com